Power outages in Ukrainian cities, Moldova after new strikes

 “You can’t even call (Russians) animals, because animals take care of their own,” said Voblikova wiping tears from her eyes.
 “But the children ...
 Why kill children?”

-In Strasbourg, France, the European Parliament overwhelmingly backed a resolution labeling Russia a state sponsor of terrorism for its invasion of and actions in Ukraine.
+The European Parliament on Wednesday overwhelmingly backed a resolution labeling Russia a state sponsor of terrorism for its invasion of and actions in Ukraine.
 The nonbinding but symbolically significant resolution passed in a 494-58 vote with 48 abstentions.

 Ukrainian President Volodymyr Zelenskyy welcomed the vote.
 "Russia must be isolated at all levels and be held accountable in order to end its longstanding policy of terrorism in Ukraine and across the globe,” he wrote on Twitter.